ggmolly/molly-cafe/README.md

 2. The usage of a lot of `/proc` / `/sys` file parsing
 3. Relying on `systemd` for service management

-## Code quality

-Some parts of the code are not very well written, mostly because I was sometime lazy / in a hurry.

-This section will be removed once I've cleaned up the code.

-## Lack of documentation / comments

-Coming really soon, I promise !

 ## Looking for bugs ?

 Go ahead, break everything you can (well not too much), I'll be happy to fix it and learn more!